Washington vs. UCLA NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Washington and its opponents have scored at least 54 points only two times this season.
+- Washington and its opponents have combined for 53 points -- this matchup's over/under -- just twice this year.

-- UCLA has combined with its opponents to score more than 54 points in five of six games this season.
+- Saturday's total is seven points lower than the two team's combined 60 points per game average.

-- The two teams combine to score 60 points per game, six more than the over/under in this contest.
+- These two squads combine to surrender 46.1 points per game, 6.9 fewer than this contest's over/under.

-- This contest's total is 7.9 points more than the 46.1 these two squads combine to allow per game this season.
+- Huskies games have an average total of 52.8 points this season, 0.2 fewer than Saturday's over/under.

-- The average total in Huskies games this season is 52.8, 1.2 points fewer than Saturday's over/under of 54 .
+- In 2021, games involving the Bruins have averaged a total of 62.9 points, 9.9 more than the set over/under in this contest.

 Washington Stats and Trends